caiodsc1/showoff_api_wrapper/README.md

 ## Testing with RSpec

-The project was built with TDD (Test Driven Development) and has a Full Test Suite.
+The project was built with **TDD (Test Driven Development)** and has a Full Test Suite.
 To execute the tests just run the tests with RSpec.
-The project also uses VCR to record test suite's HTTP interactions.
+The project also uses **VCR** to record test suite's HTTP interactions.

 1. Run tests

     ~~~ sh
-    rspec
+    bundle exec rspec
     ~~~